-One Daily Text can Improve Your Marriage
+One Daily Text to your Husband can Improve Your Marriage

 picture of someone texting with title at the top, "one daily text can improve your marriage" and author website at the bottom Dr Andrea Towers Scott dot com